Black And Tan Coonhound

 - - lbs

-View all of our Black And Tan Coonhound pictures in the gallery.
+View all of the Black And Tan Coonhound images!

 The Black and Tan Coonhound is an all-American old-fashioned breed of dog that is a mix between the Black and Tan Virginia Foxhound and the Bloodhound, appearing in the 18th century.
 This crossbreed is a working dog mainly used for hunting raccoons, but it can also be used to hunt large game.
 Friendly, mellow, and calm indoors, it becomes strong, stubborn, and independent outdoors with its strong hunting instinct taking over to engage in tracking after starting to trail.
 Today, it makes an excellent scenthound that can track old, cold trails as well as an excellent pet and a search and rescue dog for law enforcement.